Kitware/VolView/backend-contract/README.md

 ### Result instruction rollout

 Contract artifact 0.3.0 uses intent vocabulary 3 and names segmentation import `import-segmentation`.
-Deploy the updated producer and VolView client together.
+A current client still reads the earlier name, `add-segment-group`, as the same instruction (`LEGACY_RESULT_INTENT_NAMES` in `processing/wire.ts`), so a producer may move to the new name after the client.
-An older client treats the unfamiliar instruction as an ordinary result and will not apply its segmentation automatically.
-Update Girder's pinned VolView package when releasing the paired change.
+The reverse order does not hold: an older client treats `import-segmentation` as an ordinary result and will not apply its segmentation automatically.
+Update Girder's pinned VolView package before the producer emits the new name.

 This vocabulary change does not change task-spec versions or saved-session schemas.
 Girder projects stored job outputs into current instructions when